coralproject/atoll/readme.md

 The provided `run` script makes it easy to get this up and running.
 Install Docker if you do not have it, and then the following commands are available:

-    # Pull the necessary Docker images
+    # Pull the necessary Docker images,
+    # setup the Docker containers
     ./run setup

     # Start the RabbitMQ container (the Celery broker)